Is Asheville Actually Right for You?

 "Can I make a living there?"

 Remote work is your friend.
 Local wages haven't caught up to cost of living.
 I know teachers driving Uber, artists with three jobs.
 But people make it work.
+The lifestyle trade-off is real.

 "Is it actually progressive?"

 Asheville is a blue dot in a red state.
 The city itself?
 Absolutely progressive.
 Drive 20 minutes out?
 Different story.
 But the bubble is real and protective.
+I hold my boyfriend's hand everywhere without issues.

 The Unfiltered Truth About Living Here